Partnerships & Collaborations

 Digital Hammurabi is a public outreach/digital humanities project created by Assyriologist Megan Lewis with the goal of providing reliable and accurate information about the Ancient Near East.
 The Digital Hammurabi team is run by a small team and Megan’s husband, Dr. Joshua Bowen.
 You can find out more about and support Digital Hammurabi by visiting their website and YouTube channel.

-With Digital Hammurabi, we agreed to feature some of our Archaeogaming videos for Digital Hammurabi’s inaugural YouTube Ancient History Day initiative in July 2021.
+We participated in Digital Hammurabi’s inaugural YouTube Ancient History Day initiative in July 2021.
 This initiative brought scholars and creators together with the goal of producing a 24 hour period of continual YouTube content related to the ancient world.
-Our goal is to participate in this yearly event and collaborate on other various projects in the future.
-Stay tuned!

 The Lego Classicists Family